KF-Art/icewm-personal-tunning/README.md

 	export PATH="$PATH:$HOME/.local/share/bin"

 <H2>Install Brillo (Artix only)</H2>
 For some reason, the AUR package gives an error when compiling.
 So it's necessary to compile it manually.
-You can replace it by <code>brightnessctl</code>, for example.
+Also, you can replace it by <code>brightnessctl</code>, for example.

 	wget https://gitlab.com/cameronnemo/brillo/-/archive/v1.4.9/brillo-v1.4.9.tar.gz
 	tar -xvf brillo-v1.4.9.tar.gz